top of page

 • Confirm your eligibility for honorarium payments with your home institution.
 There are a few restrictions, for example, NSF employees are ineligible and University of California awardees must be faculty members.

 The FARR (FAIR in ML, AI Readiness and Reproducibility) Research Coordination Network is pleased to announce its first five mini research projects to increase AI-readiness in earth sciences communities.
-Projects include: (1) developing open educational content for the application of generative AI tools in Earth science education, (2) applying FAIR principles to design and create a training dataset for ML models to estimate forest characteristics, (3) constructing a robust library of geologic map symbols that will provide a solid data foundation for intelligent understanding of future geologic maps, (4) creating an AI/ML model of daily detection with explanations and a catalog of daily greenhouse gas emission events, and (5) creating an open-access, high-quality, multi-imagery training dataset for rooftop solar panel detection through a community mapathon.
+Projects include: (1) developing open educational content for the application of generative AI tools in Earth science education, (2) applying FAIR principles to design and create a training dataset for ML models to estimate forest characteristics, (3) constructing a robust library of geologic map symbols that will provide a solid data foundation for intelligent understanding of future geologic maps, (4) creating an AI/ML model of daily detection with explanations and a catalog of daily greenhouse gas emission events, (5) creating an open-access, high-quality, multi-imagery training dataset for rooftop solar panel detection through a community mapathon, and (6) creating a comprehensive time series dataset for tundra lake segmentation in Western Siberia using satellite optical and synthetic aperture radar (SAR) images, as well as historical cartographical maps.
 Recipients listed below.

 Advancing Earth Science Education Through Generative Artificial Intelligence